LiEnby/chovy-sign/README.md

 Credits:
 SquallATF (for "PspCrypto" and "PBPResigner", and making PS1 Game signing possible, And discovering a bug in \_\_sce_ebootpbp handling that makes it possible to use multi-disc games.)

-Li:             (for writing the original chovy-sign, Developing the GUI, finding the original psp bubbles method and
+Li: (for writing the original chovy-sign,

-[Sfo.NET](https://github.com/KuromeSan/Sfo.NET/blob/master/README.md) A Simple SFO Parser.
+Developing the GUI, finding the original psp bubbles method and, [Sfo.NET](https://github.com/KuromeSan/Sfo.NET/blob/master/README.md) A Simple SFO Parser,
-Writing the PS1 Disc Compresison algorithm, making it possible to use custom ISOs Writing C# Implementation of PSVIMGTOOLS..
+Writing the PS1 Disc Compresison algorithm, making it possible to use custom ISOs, Writing C# Implementation of PSVIMGTOOLS,
 Being transgender)

 dots-tb (for [chovy-gen](https://github.com/dots-tb/chovy-gen) (\_\_sce_ebootpbp signing)

 Sony Computer Enterainment: (For at3tool)